Jasplet/jasplet.github.io/cv.md

 **2013** University of Southampton Merit Scholarship (£500)

+## Awards and Recognition

+**2021** Runner-up, Best Talk.
+British Geophysical Association Postgraduate Research in Progress

+**November 2020**.
+British Geophysical Association PhD paper of the month for Asplet _et al._, 2020.

+## Professional Service and Community Roles

+**2025-present**.
+Postdoc representative

+**2023 - 2027**.
+Secretary to the International Union of Geodesy and Geophysics (IUGG) UK National Committee (2023-2027).

+•	Organised University of Bristol geophysics research group’s seminars (2020-2023)
+•	Solid Earth theme representative on the 2020 Wessex Doctoral Training Network (DTN) conference organising committee (a joint meeting between the GW4+, Spitfire and Oxford NERC doctoral training programmes).
+•	Convened the 2019 British Geophysical Association Postgraduate Research in Progress conference.
+•	Organised the 2019 University of Bristol School of Earth Sciences postgraduate seminar series.
+•	Reviewer for journals including: Physics of the Earth and Planetary Interiors, Seismica, Geophysical Journal International, Journal of Volcanology and Geothermal Research, and Geochemistry, Geophysics, Geosystems.
+•	Member of the American Geophysical Union (AGU) and European Association of Geoscientists and Engineers (EAGE).

 ## Publications

 **Asplet, J.**, Wookey, J., Kendall, J.M., Chapman, M., and Das, R. 2024